AndrejHafner/how-good-is-my-plot/journal/ursa_zrimsek.md

 * 21\.
 (1h 30min): Discussion with teammates about the first questionnaire.
 Further training of the CNN.
 Observing the predictions on the first 2000 images - it worked almost perfectly (because the hard images were already in the training set).
 Run the filtering on the whole batchelor thesis dataset.
 * 22\.
-(5h): Observing predictions on the whole dataset.
+(9h): Observing predictions on the whole dataset.
 Writing report.
 Corrected the training to select the model with the best loss, not the best accuracy.
 Overviewing report and discussing questionnaires.
+Building questionnaires.